aaivanov23/markovchain/README.md

-Markov chain implementation on Java
+Java implementation of the Markov chain